sis0004/HW_10/README.md

 * reporting on NAs
 * throwing an error if inappropriate arguments are passed by user

-### Submit a .R file for the function and a .Rmd demonstrating how to use it.
+### Submit a .R file with the final version of the function and a .Rmd demonstrating how to use it.